mathias82/log-doctor/README.md

 - **Local LLM diagnosis** — privacy-preserving, no external API calls.
 - **FixPolicy safety system** — defines what can be auto-fixed.
 - **Refusal mechanism** — knows when *not* to act.

 ---

+### 🧩 How Rules Are Applied
+- Logs are parsed line by line
+- The deepest application-level failure is selected
+- Deterministic rules are evaluated first
+- LLM is used only if no rule matches

+---